 Pacific Guardian Center earned the U.S. Environmental Protection Agency's (EPA's) ENERGY STAR certification, which signifies that the building performs in the top 25 percent of similar facilities nationwide for energy efficiency and meets strict energy efficiency performance levels set by the EPA.

 EPA's ENERGY STAR energy performance scale helps organizations assess how efficiently their buildings use energy relative to similar buildings nationwide.
 A building that scores a 75 or higher on EPA's 1-100 scale may be eligible for ENERGY STAR certification.
-Pacific Guardian Center's ongoing energy efficiency programs have resulted in the project earning its sixth Energy Star award in 2013.
+Pacific Guardian Center's ongoing energy efficiency programs have resulted in the project earning an Energy Star award every year since 2008.

 ENERGY STAR was introduced by EPA in 1992 as a voluntary, market-based partnership to reduce greenhouse gas emissions through energy efficiency.
 Today, the ENERGY STAR label can be found on more than 60 different kinds of products as well as new homes and commercial and industrial buildings that meet strict energy-efficiency specifications set by the EPA.
 Last year alone, Americans, with the help of ENERGY STAR, saved $18 billion on their energy bills while reducing the greenhouse gas emissions equivalent to those of 34 million vehicles.